blacklightcms/recurly/README.md

 ```

 ### Get Methods
 When retrieving an individual item (such as an account, invoice, subscription): if the item is not found, a nil item and nil error will be returned.
-This is an exception, and the only place where a 404 will not
-return a `ClientError`.
+This is standard for all functions named `Get()`.
+All other functions would return a `ClientError` when encountering a `404 Not Found` status code.

 ```go
 a, err := client.Accounts.Get(ctx, "1")